pdjr-signalk/pdjr-skwebapp-switch-monitor/readme/04_usage.md

 ## Usage

-__signalk-switchbank__ has no run-time usage requirement, but the state of the application - well its understanding of the host systems NMEA 2000 switchbanks can be monitored in the webapp.
+__signalk-switch-monitor__ simply displays the state of all switch channels registsered with the host Signal K server.

+Future versions of the app may allow control of relay output switch channels through the web interface.